Champions League: Matchday 5 team news and predicted line-ups

 Paris vs Maccabi Haifa

-Paris: Donnarumma; Hakimi, Marquinhos, Ramos, Bernat; Renato Sanches, Vitinha, Fabián Ruiz; Messi, Mbappé, Neymar
+Paris: Donnarumma; Hakimi, Ramos, Marquinhos, Bernat; Vitinha, Ruiz, Renato Sanches; Messi, Mbappé, Neymar

 Misses next match if booked: Neymar